apify/crawlee/docs/guides/getting_started.md

 https://apify.com/store?category=TRAVEL
 ```

-and open DevTools either by right clicking anywhere in the page and selecting `Inspect`, or by pressing `F12` or by any other means relevant to your
+and open DevTools either by right-clicking anywhere in the page and selecting `Inspect`, or by pressing `F12` or by any other means relevant to your
 system.
 Once you're there, you'll see a bunch of DevToolsy stuff and a view of the category page with the individual actor cards.

 Now, find the `Select an element` tool and use it to select one of the actor cards.
-Make sure to select the whole card, not some of its contents, such
+Make sure to select the whole card, not just some of its contents, such
 as its title or description.

 In the resulting HTML display, it will put your cursor somewhere.
 Inspect the HTML around it.
 You'll see that there are CSS classes attached to the